While-Listening activities are activities that are completed by the students when they are listening to a passage.

 8. Running Dictation

-Running dictation involves a text stuck out of view of the students.
+Running dictation involves a text stuck out of the view of the students.
 In pairs, the students decide who will be the runner and who the scribe.

-The runner goes to the wall, memorises a chunk of text, runs back to the scribe and dictates it.
+The runner goes to the wall, memorizes a chunk of text, runs back to the scribe, and dictates it.
 After a minute or two, the scribe and the runner change roles.
-The activity is extremely lively, with students running to and fro.

 9. Listen and Do Activities